Chinatowns in Australia: Bendigo

 Several Chinatowns were established in Bendigo during the Victorian Gold Rush of the 1850s and 1860s.
 These were the Chinese camps, of which there were seven established.
 The Ironbark camp in North Bendigo became the most prominent in the 1850s and 1860s.
 It continued to be the centre of Chinese life in Bendigo until it was ravaged by fire for a second time in 1911.
 A Joss House, one of Victoria's oldest, is the only thing remaining on the site.
-After the fire at the Ironbark camp, those Chinese still in Bendigo moved their operations to Bridge St, nearer the centre of Bendigo.
+After the fire at the Ironbark camp, those Chinese still in Bendigo moved their operations to Bridge Street, nearer the centre of Bendigo.
 This Chinatown survived until 1964 when the council cited its declining use and dilapidated state as reasons for its demolition.
 A car park was put in its place.
 In 1991 the Bridge St Chinatown became the site of the Golden Dragon Museum which includes many relics from the city's Chinese heritage.